 That’s it!
 You’ve just completed your first mail merge through Gmail and Google Docs.
 Please note that Gmail has a daily sending limit and you can send a maximum of 100 messages in a day.
 (Video Tutorial — download)

-There’s a premium edition of Gmail Mail Merge available (PDF Manual) that includes more features including:
+There’s a premium edition of Gmail Mail Merge available (PDF Manual) that includes several new features including:

 - You can CC or BCC the messages to any number of recipients.